 Taunton Deane resident and Bristol-based in his work, Paul Wooding is an award winning producer/ director, and Creative Director at Spark TV, and known for numerous productions including D-Day to Victory (Channel 4 2011), Smash Lab (Discovery 2007) and Backstage (BBC 1999).
 Having studied and achieved a Distinction in photography at Mid-Cheshire College of Art and Design, Paul's career has encompassed creating shows for major broadcasters worldwide, including many years with the BBC documentaries department including running The Holiday Programme.
 In-between, his love of cars has seen him be a rally driver - and three times LCAMC Champion.
 He was Executive Producer of T.Rex Autopsy, a specialist factual documentary for National Geographic, and winning huge acclaim when it was broadcast around the world.
 T.Rex Autopsy was a ground-breaking film of the dissection of the first-ever life-sized model of a T.Rex by a team of scientists including palaeontologists investigating the serious issue of how it may have lived and died: there was blood, guts and gore galore!

-Book to join Paul in one of our breakout sessions - we guarantee excitement for adults and young people alike.
+Join Paul on the main stage - we guarantee excitement for adults and young people alike.
 Do you have the stomach for it?!

 3 years later after selling his McDonald’s franchise, Mr. Miles opened the doors for business on the 24th of February 2010.
 Having decided what would work in Taunton, Colin approached the highly regarded local tea blenders and coffee roasters DJ Miles & Co Ltd of Porlock, with the idea of opening Tea Rooms with them.
 Colin, born and bred in Minehead in Somerset and now a Taunton resident, had spent 27 years in catering and customer service before specialising in the creation of a beautiful focal point in Taunton's cafe culture - elegant surroundings in the town centre, with in-house catering using local produce.

-'Care for yourself' and take some time out to indulge in Colin's 'Sip & Chat' breakout session, where you might learn about the skills of a barista, or the different coffees, or enjoy a tasting session.
+'Care for yourself' and take some time out to indulge in Colin's 'Sip & Chat' breakout session, where you might learn about the skills of a barista, or the different coffees, sadly we can't now offer you a tasting session! .
 It will give you time to reflect - something to which we often forget to allocate time for our own well-being.
-Reflect on the day's conference programme, the light-hearted festival theme, network and enjoy the fellowship of other like-minded people - and along the way you will learn about the beverages so popular across the world.
-New Rotarians - why not meet up here with others and get to know each other?
+Reflect on the day's conference programme, the light-hearted festival theme - and along the way you will learn about the beverages so popular across the world.

 Edd has created a multi-award winning series of eco initiatives in partnership with pupils, staff, parents and friends of Damers First School, Poundbury, Dorchester.
 Edd is a teacher and Eco Coordinator at the school and a member of Dorchester Poundbury Rotary Club.